hdt12a1/duck_01/README.md

 * Memory that is allocated after the program is already complied and running
 * Use the "new" operator to allocate memory in the heap rather than the stack
 * Usefull when we don't know how much memory we will need.
 Makes our programs more flexible especially when accepting user input.

+## Function Templates

+* describes waht a function looks like.
+* Can be used to generate as many ovverloaded function
+* Each using different data types